‘Old-new friends is’ the continuation of chapter 6 ‘the market’. Please read chapter 6 before reading old-new friends.

 I tried to contact him the next couple of days but he neither received my calls nor replied to mine.
 After three days I left for the market.
 It was cloudy but it wasn’t raining.
 I just walked alone to the market, so as to feel a little social in that crowd I used to hate.
 I thought Altan might be going through the same stuff as me, so I preferred to leave him alone for some time.
 Maybe I was waiting for his father to advise him like mine.
 I don’t know, I just left, without him, alone.
 But nature had its plans.

 I walked into the Bazar and suddenly the rain started pouring from above.
-Some had umbrellas with them, so came under it, some ran to buy a new one and some took cover, so did I.
+Some had umbrellas, some ran to buy a new one and some took cover, so did I.

 “Hello!
 Tabib.”
 A voice called me. when I looked back it was the same girl who had asked for an autograph back at the playground.